arekbee/WorkControler/README.md

 # WorkControler
-App will notifies you about end of workday
+App will notify you about end of workday